normal-computing/posteriors/experiments/yelp/README.md

 ## Code structure

 - `load.py`: Functions to load the Yelp and Spanish reviews.
-As well as the model and an associated `uqlib` log posterior function.
+As well as the model and an associated `posteriors` log posterior function.
-- `train.py`: Small and general script for training the model using `uqlib` methods which can easily be swapped.
+- `train.py`: Small and general script for training the model using `posteriors` methods which can easily be swapped.
 - `configs/` : Configuration files (python files) for the different methods.
 - `combine_states.py`: Combines single parameter states (of the serial or parallel